ktorn/completium-landing/docs/contract/contract3.md

 import Link from '@docusaurus/Link';

-Test scenario is the current industry standard to ensure a contract has the expected behavior.
+Test scenarios are the current industry standard to ensure a contract has the expected behavior.
 Basically a test is a program that originates the contract(s), calls them and checks the storage value(s) and account(s) balances.

 This article presents how to write and execute tests with Completium.